 Lack of Visibility and Control.
 Migrating applications to the cloud can result in a lack of visibility and control over infrastructure, policies, and performance.
 Cloud partners typically provide monitoring tools, alerts, and comprehensive reporting to their customers, and most offer performance SLAs as well.

-Security.
+Cloud Security.
 Perhaps the most common objection to migrating applications to the cloud is a perceived lack of security.
 Data center executives disagree - a panel of industry experts concluded that the cloud is generally more secure than premise-based enterprise infrastructure.

 Unlike most small businesses, security and compliance are core competencies for cloud providers.
 Most providers employ several layers of physical and cybersecurity and use third-party auditors to certify their security processes.